Featuredutka/Service/README.md

+# Auto_Pr

-This programm is basic example of check-filler programm for auto repair shops with Qt GUI
+This programm is basic example of check-filler GUI programm for auto repair shops made with C++(Qt)